chetangd30/chetangd30/README.md

 Hi!
-My name is Chetan Daphedar
+This is Chetan Daphedar
 ========================================================================================================================================

 Data Scientist & AI Engineer